Jakar510/PySwitchCase/README.md

 # PySwitchCase

+This has been merged into [New Package: PythonExtensions](https://github.com/Jakar510/PythonExtensions) and will no longer be maintained and will be removed from pypi in due time.

 A pure python way to efficiently do a c++ style switch case in Python 3.7+.
 Should work in 3.6 as well.

 Any improvements and/or optimizations are welcome.